cdpxe/astrocam/README.md

 # AstroCam

-AstroCam is a C based stepper motor control system including both, a Perl and a PHP based webinterface (you can choose one of them).
+AstroCam is a C-based stepper motor control system including both, a Perl and a PHP based webinterface (you can choose one of them).
 Astrocam can be used for controlling webcams over the Internet/network and for everything else you want to do with a stepper motor.